 The demo showed off a character moving at a speed closer to a fighter jet, with pauses to show off the fully detailed world being loaded in despite how fast the character was moving.
 This really opens up a huge amount of possibilities for the future of gaming.

 The new AMD chip will also contain a custom unit for a 3D audio, allowing for much more immersive audio as you’ll be able to hear sounds distinctly from all directions.
 This will be available through all speakers but the gold standard will always be through headphones for the best audio experience.
+There has also been rumours of a voice-driven AI assistant on the console, but this isn't confirmed yet.

 The PSVR headset will be compatible with the new console too, and as it will be built on a similar architecture to the PS4, there will be a cross-over period where titles will be released on both systems.
 It will also be backwards-compatible so you’ll be able to play PS4 titles on the next-gen console.